 The Sydney Hobart Yacht Race is an occasion as much as it is a race.
 Each Boxing Day, 26th December, a flotilla of sleek yachts races out of Sydney Harbour, following Australia’s east coast down to Tasmania, where the yachts arrive in the city of Hobart in the days leading up to New Year’s Eve.
 This race is about more than sails and speed – it brings Sydney and Hobart to life as they celebrate one of the country’s great sporting events.

-The team here at Flying Fish love the race and enter each year since 2008.
+The team here at Flying Fish love the race, we have completed every race since 2008.
 We welcome individuals or teams to join us on this fabulous race campaign.

 Our Racing yacht